 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Intuit reported total carbon emissions of approximately 659,148,000 kg CO2e, with Scope 1 emissions at about 3,800,000 kg CO2e and Scope 3 emissions at approximately 655,148,000 kg CO2e.
+In 2024, Intuit reported total carbon emissions of approximately 659,148,000 kg CO2e, with 3,800,000 kg CO2e from Scope 1 and a significant 655,148,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious climate commitments, aiming to reduce its overall carbon footprint by 50% by 2025 compared to a 2012 baseline.
-This target encompasses all scopes of emissions, including Scope 1, 2, and 3.
-Intuit's specific reduction targets include a commitment to reduce absolute Scope 1 and 2 GHG emissions by 42% by FY2030 from a FY2022 base year, and to achieve net-zero GHG emissions across its value chain by FY2040.
+This target encompasses all scopes of emissions.
+Intuit's specific reduction initiatives include a goal to cut Scope 1 and 2 emissions by 42% by FY2030 from a FY2022 base year, and to achieve net-zero greenhouse gas emissions across its value chain by FY2040.
 Additionally, the company aims for 80% of its suppliers, measured by emissions from purchased goods and services, to have science-based targets by FY2027.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions per million USD value added by FY2040.
-These initiatives reflect Intuit's commitment to sustainability and align with industry standards for climate action, as validated by the Science Based Targets Initiative (SBTi).
+In terms of regional emissions, in the US for 2023, Intuit reported Scope 1 emissions of approximately 3,922,000 kg CO2e and Scope 2 emissions of about 10,708,000 kg CO2e.
+The company is also committed to increasing its sourcing of renewable electricity from 32% in 2015 to 100% by 2030.
+Overall, Intuit's climate strategy reflects a strong commitment to sustainability, with clear targets validated by the Science Based Targets Initiative (SBTi), aiming for significant reductions in both direct and indirect emissions across its operations.

 Access structured emissions data, company-specific emission factors, and source documents